nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 Both the `PythonSource` and `PythonNode` classes are defined in the `pymrc/node.hpp` header.

-Note: `InputT` and `OutputT` types are typically `shared_ptr`s to a Morpheus message type.
+> **Note**: `InputT` and `OutputT` types are typically `shared_ptr`s to a Morpheus message type.
 For example, `std::shared_ptr<MessageMeta>`.
 This allows the reference counting mechanisms used in Python and C++ to share the same count, properly cleaning up the objects when they are no longer referenced.

-Note: The C++ implementation of a stage must receive and emit the same message types as the Python implementation.
+> **Note**: The C++ implementation of a stage must receive and emit the same message types as the Python implementation.

-Note: The "Python" in the `PythonSource` & `PythonNode` class names refers to the fact that these classes read and write objects registered with Python, not the implementation language.
+> **Note**: The "Python" in the `PythonSource` & `PythonNode` class names refers to the fact that these classes read and write objects registered with Python, not the implementation language.

 ## A Simple Pass Through Stage